 The Cementerio de la Recoleta is arguably the most famous cemetery in Latin America.

 In fact, CNN and the BBC hailed it as one of the most beautiful cemeteries in the world.
-It is in the upscale Buenos Aires neighborhood of the same name which is famous for its stately homes.
+It is in the upscale Buenos Aires neighborhood of the same name, famous for its stately homes.

-Laid out in blocks as in city streets, the cemetery has its origins in the early 1700s when a group of monks established it around their church in what was then the outer reaches of Buenos Aires.
+Laid out in blocks as in city streets, the cemetery has its origins in the early 1700s when a group of monks established it around their church in the outer reaches of Buenos Aires.

 Many of the mausoleums and monuments are works of art constructed in styles from Art Deco to Baroque.
 Besides the artistry of the funerary statuary, perhaps the most notable feature of the cemetery is its residents.

 The presidents of Argentina are buried here, as are Nobel Prize winners and Argentina’s distinguished artists, athletes, and scientists.

 But certainly, the star attraction is Eva Peron, the charismatic former first lady of Argentina.
 Although she died in 1952, her tomb has always had fresh flowers on it every day since then.

 4. Have a cocktail at a secret bar

 Recommended by Rebecca from Rebecca and the World